indra-labs/indra/doc/whitepaper.md

 can carry is limited, in order to ensure there is a uniform packet size and frequency, removing timing data of what is carried by the onions.

+Shorter routes can be programmed by users if their need for privacy of a signal is not high.
+Standard 3 hop paths implicitly are 3 times as expensive to use as single hops.

-Note that return circuits the endpoint is provided the encryption keys for the three hops back, but these keys are built from the secret knowledge of the client from the session double ratchet, and change with every new message.
+Note that return circuits the endpoint is provided the encryption keys for the three hops back, but these keys are built from the secret knowledge of the client from the session double ratchet, and change with every new message *cycle*.
 Thus they give no information to the endpoint about the path back to the client.
+The ratchet is not actuated every message, but periodically, with a data or time limit configured.
+The ratcheting is a separate message type to the out/inbound data delivery.

 ## Anonymity is not everything